A-Shubhi/DA_526_Team_Eureka/Selfie2Anime_by Ankita Anand/README.md

 ./scripts/conda_deps.sh (for Conda users)
 ```

-To reproduce the results reported in the paper, you would need an NVIDIA Tesla V100 with 16G memory.

 ## Dataset Preparation
 Download the datasets using the following script.
 Please cite their paper if you use the data.
 Try twice if it fails the first time!